 Improper investigation of or disclosure of information deemed as "confidential."

-Engaging in any form of sexual misconduct, including but not limited to, co-habitation, fornication, homosexuality, pornography.
+Engaging in any form of sexual misconduct, including but not limited to, adultery, cohabitation, fornication, homosexuality, pornography.

 The examples above are illustrative of the type of behavior that will not be permitted, but they are not intended to be an exhaustive listing.
 Any questions in connection with this policy should be directed to executive staff members of Strong Marriages.